 Overall, hiring a financial advisor helps you manage your finances holistically.
 From planning your finances to executing strategies, a financial advisor is ready to help.

-If you are ready to take the next step to financial security, skip the financial advisor cost calculators and get a personalized quote when you put up a task on Airtasker!
+If you are ready to take the next step to financial security, skip the financial advisor cost calculators and get a personalised quote when you put up a task on Airtasker!

 Find financial advisors, fastPost a task

 Before hiring a financial advisor, check if they have the right professional background, credentials, and expertise to handle your finances.
 They must be someone you can trust and are within reasonable costs or fees.
-Depending on where you are and the kind of financial assistance that you need, there will be licenses required for a person to qualify.
+In addition to these, advisors must have a Financial Adviser Standards and Ethics Authority (FASEA) approved bachelor degree or higher, relevant professional experience, and completion of a national exam set by FASEA.
 Keep in mind that Independent Financial Advisors don’t work on commission.
 If they keep pushing for a product before knowing your financial background, chances are they are salespersons.